Gabriel Maralngurra: Career

-In more recent years, Maralngurra has decided to venture into colonial paintings known as “contact paintings” in which he attempts to connect the past and the present and mimic western styles he is not as familiar with.
-These pieces exhibit the coming together of different cultures and recognize the differences between each other's communities.
-Although seemingly different, this still follows Maralngurra's tendency to use art as a way of educating others and fill the gap between different communities.
+Between 2004 and 2007 Maralngurra produced a series of "contact paintings" exploring colonial events such as the arrival of anthropologists and missionaries to Gunbalanya.
+These pieces exhibit the coming together of different cultures and recognise the differences between each other's communities.
+Although seemingly different, this still followed Maralngurra's tendency to use art as a way of educating others and fill the gap between different communities, especially non-Aboriginal people.
 Specifically, in this series of paintings, he focuses on depicting Baldwin Spencer, who was the first anthropologist to visit the region of the Western Arnhem Land.
-By doing this, art historian Henry Skerritt argues, Maralngurra is drawing attention to "the limits of communication and boundaries of exchange of visitors to his region."
+Spencer and Mountford (a cohort of Spencer), viewed the Indigenous people as if they were living in "an earlier stage of human development."
+But they respected the traditional art that indigenous people created and viewed it as brilliant.
+In 2003, Maralngurra showcased his first depiction of Baldwin Spencer to the world, depicting him standing face to face with an Aboriginal man, surrounded by objects that correspond to both of the men's cultures.
+In Baldwin Spencer and Paddy Cahill (2003), Maralngurra painted Spencer using rarrk, ceremonial cross-hatching.
+When asked about its meaning, he refused to explain, stating that it referenced secret Mardayin knowledge.
+This shows how he layered restricted cultural meaning into depictions of colonial subjects.
+By doing this, art historian Henry Skerritt argues, Maralngurra drew attention to "the limits of communication and boundaries of exchange of visitors to his region."